Protect Our Residents

 Since 2014, Irvine voters have repeatedly expressed their strong support for a beautiful State-funded and State-operated Veterans Memorial Park & Cemetery at the Great Park.

-In defiance of the will of the people — at the behest of land developers — last November, Mayor Christina Shea and Councilman Mike Carroll pushed through a City zoning ordinance to permit massive office, commercial and industrial development at the ARDA site in our Great Park.
+In defiance of the will of the people — at the behest of land developers — former Mayor Christina Shea and Councilman Mike Carroll pushed through a City zoning ordinance to permit massive office, commercial and industrial development at the ARDA site in our Great Park.
 (Shea and Carroll have received hundreds of thousands of dollars in campaign support from developers.)

 In response to this flagrant giveaway of City-owned public parkland, Irvine citizens turned to the initiative process — one of the tools of direct democracy available to us in California.
 I took responsibility to draft an Irvine citizens’ initiative, and became the official proponent of the Build the Great Park Veterans Cemetery Initiative.